telus/tds-community/.github/CONTRIBUTING.md

 ## Designer guide

 Before transforming designs into code, they must be audited.
-Please speak to your team's DPA designer representative for more information.
+Please speak to your team's design lead for more information.

 _This section will be completed soon._